jfly/jfly.github.io/about.md

 At [Berkeley Spring 2013](https://www.worldcubeassociation.org/results/c.php?i=BerkeleySpring2013), I set the North American Record for one handed single with an 11.28 second solve.

-I worked at [Arista Networks](http://www.arista.com/) from August 2010 to March 2015, when I left to lead the WCA Software Team.
+I worked at [Arista Networks](https://www.arista.com) from August 2010 to March 2015, when I left to found and lead the WCA Software Team.

+I worked at [Saddle Point Systems](https://www.saddlepointsystems.com/resources/about/) from December 2015 to May 2016.

 ### Projects I'm particularly proud of